8 Vital Tips on Talking About Mental Health With Your Spouse

 Seeking help might initially feel like a daunting task, but finding treatment for yourself or your partner is the first step in getting better.
 Take the time to talk together about treatment and how you can support your spouse throughout the process.

 It may be helpful to attend therapy with your partner, especially in cases when mental health is placing strain on your relationship.
-In some cases, it may even become necessary to seek couples or marriage therapy.
+In some cases, it may even become necessary to seek relationship counseling.

 7. Understand that it takes time to get better